mikedh/trimesh/README.md

 ### Example ###

-Here is an example of loading a core from file and colorizing its faces.
+Here is an example of loading a cube from file and colorizing its faces.

 ```python
 import numpy as np